Polynomial $\chi$-boundedness for excluding $P_5$: Preliminaries and proof overview

-It would be interesting to obtain a polynomial dependence of $\delta$ on $\eps$ in \cref{lem:rdlchi}, which would unify \cref{lem:rdlchi,lem:chirdl}; but we have not been able to decide this.
+It would be interesting to obtain polynomial dependence of $\delta$ on $\eps$ in \cref{lem:rdlchi}, which would unify \cref{lem:rdlchi,lem:chirdl}; but we have not been able to decide this.
 It would also be interesting to extend these results to graphs with forbidden induced forests, since this would potentially be useful in the study of (polynomial) $\chi$-boundedness.
-For instance, if a forest $T$ satisfies \cref{lem:rdlchi,lem:chirdl} without the anticomplete pair outcome, then the Gy\'arf\'as--Sumner conjecture \ref{conj:gs} would hold for $T$ (by taking $\eps=\omega(G)^{-2}$); and if this also holds with $\delta=\eps^d$ for some $d\ge1$ depending on $T$ only, then $T$ would satisfy \cref{conj:pgs}.
+For instance, if a forest $T$ satisfies \cref{lem:rdlchi,lem:chirdl} without the anticomplete pair outcome (we have not been able to decide this for $T=P_5$), then the Gy\'arf\'as--Sumner conjecture \ref{conj:gs} would hold for $T$ (by taking $\eps=\omega(G)^{-2}$); and if this also holds with $\delta=\eps^d$ for some $d\ge1$ depending on $T$ only, then $T$ would satisfy \cref{conj:pgs}.
 This is parallel with the polynomial R\"odl conjecture discussed at the beginning of this subsection.